Wake County, NC – Thoughts for April 2018 from Bill Fletcher, Member of the Wake County Board of Education.

 Cary, NC – In response to the mass shooting at a Florida high school in February, a group of Cary parents has begun pushing for new locking mechanisms to be added to Wake County schools with support steadily growing.
 Read more

 Cary, NC – Two weeks after a high-profile school shooting in Parkland, Florida, nearly 2,0000 students staged a walkout at Green Hope High School to call for an end to school gun violence and to demand change from elected officials.
 Read more

-Cary, NC – Thoughts for October 2017 from Bill Fletcher, Member of the Wake County Board of Education.
+Cary, NC – Thoughts for February 2018 from Bill Fletcher, Member of the Wake County Board of Education.
 Read more

 Cary, NC – West Cary is the fastest growing part of Cary but residents have expressed concerns about a lack of resources paired with growing infrastructure needs.
 For the past year and a half, the Northwest Cary Community Connection has worked to bridge the divide between residents and town government to highlight the local priorities.
 Read more

 Cary, NC – If you’ve bought any electronics for personal use, you may have noticed that you have to replace them after only a few years.
 A new tech startup in Cary is looking to change that trend by creating long-lasting products and cut down on electronic waste.
 Read more